Adhesive: Pressure-sensitive

-Pressure-sensitive adhesives (PSA) form a bond by the application of light pressure to marry the adhesive with the adherend.
+Pressure-sensitive adhesives (PSA) form a bond by the application of light pressure to bind the adhesive with the adherend.
 They are designed to have a balance between flow and resistance to flow.
 The bond forms because the adhesive is soft enough to flow (i.e., "wet") to the adherend.
 The bond has strength because the adhesive is hard enough to resist flow when stress is applied to the bond.
 Once the adhesive and the adherend are in close proximity, molecular interactions, such as van der Waals forces, become involved in the bond, contributing significantly to its ultimate strength.

 PSAs are designed for either permanent or removable applications.
 Examples of permanent applications include safety labels for power equipment, foil tape for HVAC duct work, automotive interior trim assembly, and sound/vibration damping films.
 Some high performance permanent PSAs exhibit high adhesion values and can support kilograms of weight per square centimeter of contact area, even at elevated temperatures.
 Permanent PSAs may initially be removable (for example to recover mislabeled goods) and build adhesion to a permanent bond after several hours or days.

 Removable adhesives are designed to form a temporary bond, and ideally can be removed after months or years without leaving residue on the adherend.
-Removable adhesives are used in applications such as surface protection films, masking tapes, bookmark and note papers, barcode labels, price marking labels, promotional graphics materials, and for skin contact (wound care dressings, EKG electrodes, athletic tape, analgesic and transdermal drug patches, etc.).
+Removable adhesives are used in applications such as surface protection films, masking tapes, bookmark and note papers, barcode labels, price marking labels, promotional graphics materials, and for skin contact (wound care dressings, EKG electrodes, athletic tape, analgesic and trans-dermal drug patches, etc.).
 Some removable adhesives are designed to repeatedly stick and unstick.
 They have low adhesion, and generally cannot support much weight.
 Pressure-sensitive adhesive is used in Post-it notes.

 Pressure-sensitive adhesives are manufactured with either a liquid carrier or in 100% solid form.
 Articles are made from liquid PSAs by coating the adhesive and drying off the solvent or water carrier.
 They may be further heated to initiate a cross-linking reaction and increase molecular weight.
 100% solid PSAs may be low viscosity polymers that are coated and then reacted with radiation to increase molecular weight and form the adhesive, or they may be high viscosity materials that are heated to reduce viscosity enough to allow coating, and then cooled to their final form.
 Major raw material for PSA's are acrylate-based polymers.